 Some capital improvement projects planned for Mount Sunapee have been presented and approved by the New Hampshire Department of Resources and Economic Development in Mount Sunapee's previous Annual Operating Plans, but have not been started yet.

-Due to financial constraints, on-going planning & permitting approval efforts, and/or time constraints some of the previously presented AOP projects have not been initiated to date.
-These previously approved projects will be carried over into future Annual Operating Plans.
+Due to financial constraints, on-going planning & permitting approvals, and/or time constraints some previously presented AOP projects will be carried over into this or into future Annual Operating Plans.